 - Better understand the value of your UM claim

-In Maryland, a uninsured/underinsured motorist car accident insurance claim is available in two situations: (1) Uninsured motorist: the negligent driver has no auto insurance coverage, and (2) Underinsured motorist: where the negligent driver has insufficient liability insurance limits [learn more about what this means here].
+In Maryland, an uninsured/underinsured motorist car accident insurance claim is available in two situations: (1) Uninsured motorist: the negligent driver has no auto insurance coverage, and (2) Underinsured motorist: where the negligent driver has insufficient liability insurance limits [learn more about what this means here].

 In other words, the driver who was at-fault for the auto accident has policy limits are lower than the limits of the insured’s uninsured motorist coverage.
 Essentially this is coverage that covers your auto accident just as your liability insurance provides compensation for the people that you might injure through careless driving.
 This coverage in Maryland typically extends to family members who live with you and anyone who is injured in your vehicle.How Uninsured and Underinsured Motorist Coverage Works

 The nuances of how UM coverage works is difficult for many personal injury victims to get their minds around because it is counter intuitive.
-The nutshell is this: if the at-fault driver either does not have insurance or has low levels of coverage, your own insurance company will step in and basically take the place of the insurance company for the at-fault driver.
+The nutshell is this: if the at-fault driver either does not have insurance or has low levels of coverage, your own insurance company will step in and take the place of the insurance company for the at-fault driver.
 This includes, importantly, paying any settlement or judgment but also defending the case against your personal injury claim.

 Why does your insurance company pay you for your personal injuries when the at-fault driver is uninsured or underinsured?
-Your insurance company must pay on your personal injury claim because they have a contractual obligation to you to pay out the damages you would have recovered had the negligent driver had the same insurance policy that you have.
+Your insurance company must pay on your personal injury claim because they have a contractual obligation to you to pay out the damages you would have recovered if the negligent driver had the same insurance policy that you have.
 So the claim is actually a breach of contract claim against your insurance company for the failure to pay what you and your lawyers believe is the fair value of your case.Example of Uninsured Motorist Claim in Maryland

 Here's an example: you get into a car accident with another driver.
 You have $50,000 in medical bills.
-The at-fault driver has a GEICO policy with only $30,000 per person, per accident coverage which is the minimum in Maryland.
+The at-fault driver has a GEICO policy with only $30,000 per person, per accident coverage that is the minimum in Maryland.
 Obviously, the value of this claim will likely exceed the policy limits of the GEICO policy.
-You have an Allstate liability policy with $500,000 per accident, per occurrence coverage on your own vehicle that provides, as most polices in Maryland do, the same coverage for uninsured motorist coverage.
+You have an Allstate liability policy with $500,000 per accident, per occurrence coverage on your vehicle that provides, as most policies in Maryland do, the same coverage for uninsured motorist coverage.
 What happens?

-You make a claim against both the at-fault driver and your own insurance company.
+You make a claim against both the at-fault driver and your insurance company.
 Let's say the case does not settle, and it goes to a jury who awards you $400,000.
 GEICO would pay you $30,000 and Allstate would pay you the remaining $370,000.If the jury awarded you more than $500,000, you would still only collect $500,000 (assuming there was not a bad faith claim against GEICO).What Compensation Can I Get for My Uninsured Motorist Claim?

 The one question most frequently asked is will my uninsured motorist auto insurance policy cover my pain and suffering as well as my lost wages and medical expenses.
 The answer is yes.
 The purpose of the coverage is to put the victim in the same position as if the uninsured motorist who negligently caused the auto accident had car insurance sufficient to pay the damages incurred by the victim, including pain and suffering damages that the victim incurred as a result of their personal injuries from the accident.Does Maryland Allow Stacking of Policies?

 Some states, like neighboring Pennsylvania, allow the uninsured motorist policy to stack on top of the underlying at-fault driver's policy.
 So if the at-fault carrier had, for example, $100,000 in coverage and the victim had $300,000 in coverage, the total coverage would be $400,000.
 Maryland law adopts the “gap” theory of underinsured motorist coverage.
-Under this law, the victim is only uninsured when the her uninsured motorist coverage exceeds the tortfeasor's liability coverage.
+Under this law, the victim is only uninsured when her uninsured motorist coverage exceeds the tortfeasor's liability coverage.

 Whose Uninsured Motorist Coverage Policy Applies for Passengers?